 In 2017 Clara Furey moved toward artistic direction and group choreography with Cosmic Love.
 In this piece she works with her performers to create intuitive, poetic representations of physical phenomena against a stark stage where all forms of communication are made possible.
 That same year she was also invited to create a cycle of 90 solo performances for the Musée d’Art Contemporain de Montréal entitled When Even The as part of the exhibit in homage to Leonard Cohen, A Crack in Everything.
 In this first solo work, Clara Furey engages in an existential reflection on memory, the passage of time and death—all major themes in Cohen’s work.
 The European premiere took place at the MUMOK as part of the ImPulsTanz festival in Vienna.

 Her works toured in numerous festivals including the Biennale of Venise, Les Rencontres Chorégraphiques in Paris, the Festival TransAmériques in Montreal, ImPulsTanz in Vienna, Performance Mix in New-York City and in different countries such as Lithuania, Czech Republic, Slovakia, Spain, The Netherlands, Belgium.

 In addition to choreographic and performance work, Clara Furey shares her artistic processes through creative workshops and labs, inviting participants to come together and reflect on the mediums of choreographic and performance art.

-Her latest creation, Rather a Ditch, a solo performed by Céline Bonnier, will made its worldwide premiere in spring 2019 at Festival TransAmériques.
+Her latest creation, Rather a Ditch, a solo performed by Céline Bonnier, was presented in spring 2019 at Festival TransAmériques.